judev1/FBot/README.md

 ### [Vote for FBot!](https://top.gg/bot/711934102906994699/vote)

-#### If you'd like to discuss anything with me or if you have any feedback, recomendations or any additions you think I could add, I'd be delighted, you can DM at @justjude#2296
+#### If you'd like to discuss anything with us or if you have any feedback, recomendations or any additions you think we could add, we'd be delighted, you can DM @justjude#2296 or @LinesGuy#9260